idsweb/ids-azure-integrationlabs/fundementals.logicapps/Sample applications/SampleApplication.md

 Once the report is processed an online database is updated with the details so members of the public can see if someone else has reported the issue.

 ## Building out the sample
+The service bus lab folder contains a console app that generates service bus messages and uploads files to blob storage.